A Trusted Friend in a Complicated World

 Displacement by Kiku Hughes

-In this 2019 time travel graphic novel, Kiku finds herself sent back in time to a World War II Japanese internment camp.
-There, she learns the history of her family firsthand—especially that of her grandmother, who is imprisoned in the very same internment camp.
-Hughes portrays the horror of this moment in American history and the resilient community (and family) formed under the circumstances of racist imprisonment.
-Displacement was awarded one of NYPL Best Books of the Year and was an Eisner Nominee.
+In this 2019 graphic novel that melds time travel and historical fiction, Kiku finds herself sent back in time to a World War II Japanese internment camp.
+There, she learns the history of her family firsthand—especially her grandmother, who is imprisoned in the same internment camp.
+Author Kiku Hughes portrays the horror of this moment in American history and the resilient community (and family) formed under the circumstances of racist imprisonment.
+An Eisner Award nominee, Displacement earned the title of one of the New York Public Library’s Best Books of the Year.

 Shop Now